narasimha-31/NVIDIA_Stock_Data_Analysis/README.md

 - 📈 Interactive Tableau dashboard (filter by year, spot volatility spikes, and more)
 - 📊 Section-wise visualizations for adjusted close, volume, daily range, and more
-- 🌑 Dark NVIDIA-inspired UI with vibrant green highlights
-- 🖱️ Responsive and accessible on all major browsers

 <hr style="border: 1px solid #111111;" />